Blog

 7. Be a Role Model

-Kids learn by watching their parents.
-If they see you managing stress in a healthy way, they’ll adopt the same habits.
+Kids learn from watching their parents.
+If they see you manage stress in a healthy way, they are going to imitate you.

 Hey, I am here to make parenting feel a little easier and a lot more rewarding.
 I believe in a supportive, practical approach to raising kids, whether it's handling everyday challenges or navigating the bigger moments.
 I share advice, tips and insights to help parents find confidence and joy in their journey.